TBSj/Qarachay_Malqar_translator_python/README.md

-# Qarachay Malqar translator python
+# The first neural machine translation system for the Qarachay Malqar language on python
-## The first translator on qarachay_malqar language.

 Authors: Bogdan Tewnalany, Ali Berberov